kevinyang372/algorithm-studies/README.md

 * Use a _dummy head_ (with null value) to avoid having to check for empty lists
 * Algorithms on linked lists usually benefit from using two iterators with one move faster than the other

+### Linked List in Practice - OrderedDict
+* Python's OrderedDict library maintains the key pair in the order of their insertion
+  * `d.popitem()` removes the most recent key pair while `d.popitem(last=False)` removes the least recent one
+* The OrderedDict is built with a hashmap and double linkedlist (keeps track of the head and tail)

 ## 4. Stacks And Queues

 Stacks: LIFO (Last in first out)